masa-snyk/list_issues_with_fixedIn_version/README.md

 # list_issues_with_fixedIn_version

-Python script to created CSV file with issues together with FixedIn version.
+Python script to create CSV file with issues together with FixedIn version.

 ## Prerequisite